 In terms of professional development, having clear personal development plans can also help keep employees loyal to their organization.
 Many factors contribute to overall job joy in today’s world, with money only being one of them.
-Employees also want to be pushed, learn new skills, take advantage of different pieces of training, and feel as though they are contributing to a company that values them.
+Employees also want to be pushed, learn new skills, take advantage of training courses, and feel as though they are contributing to a company that values them.

 Allows You to Reflect on Your Talents

 Another benefit of personal development is that it allows you to reflect on your strengths, oftentimes highlighting and unearthing some skills you didn’t realize you have.
 If you’re unsure what is considered to be a talent, know that it is something that you:

 As you reflect on your development learning process, reflect on the current talents you possess in addition to the talents you wish you had.
 This can act as a road map if you need to focus on developing certain skills in the future.

 Stepping back and evaluating your current skills can give you the push you need to further lean into them and refine them.
 It’s only natural if one of your reasons for personal development is to improve upon your current skills and talents, even if it means failing along the way.